Rounding Error Analysis of Linear Recurrences Using Generating Series: Relative Errors, Infinite Order: Scaled Bernoulli Numbers

 \begin{lemma} The absolute values of the scaled Bernoulli numbers satisfy

 where the last formula assumes $k \geqslant 1$. \end{lemma}

 \begin{proof} The expression of $\minmaj{b}^{\ast} (w)$ can be deduced from that of $b^{\ast} (w)$ and the fact that $B_{2 n}$ has sign $(- 1)^{n + 1}$ for $n \geqslant 1$, using the relation $\tanh (iw) = i \tan (w)$.
-The other statements follow from the expression of Bernoulli numbers using the Riemann zeta function~{\cite[(25.6.2)]{DLMF}}. \end{proof}
+The other statements follow from the expression of Bernoulli numbers using the Riemann zeta function~{\cite[e.g.,][formula (25.6.2)]{DLMF}}. \end{proof}

 Let $\tilde{b}_k$ denote the approximate value of~$b_k$ computed using~\eqref{eq:bernoulli exact rec}.
 We assume that the computed value of $n!$ is equal to $n! / (1 + q_n)$ with $q_n = \theta_{n - 2}$, in the notation of Section~\ref{sec:fp}, for $n\geqslant 2$, and $q_0 = q_1 = 1$.
-According to the modified standard model of floating-point arithmetic, this holds true if $n!$ is computed as $(((2 \times 3) \times 4) \times \cdots \times n)$ and the working precision is at least $\lceil \log_2 n \rceil$, taking into account that the first multiplication is exact since we are assuming binary floating-point arithmetic.
+According to the modified standard model of floating-point arithmetic, this holds true if $n!$ is computed as $(((2 \times 3) \times 4) \times \cdots \times n)$ and the working precision is at least $\lceil \log_2 n \rceil$, even with no special treatment of multiplications by powers of two.
 The local error introduced by one step of the iteration~\eqref{eq:bernoulli exact rec} then behaves as follows.

 \begin{lemma} At every step of the iteration~\eqref{eq:bernoulli exact rec}, the computed value~$\tilde{b}_k$ has the form

 \end{lemma}